 * Become a Sponsor of outstanding performances and educational programs

-Have a Happy Holiday Season, and I’ll see you at the theatre!
+I’ll see you at the theatre!

 Managing Artistic Director

 Next month, on Monday, March 20th, we bring Mr. Holland’s Opus back to the big screen.
 Friends, bring tissues.